Tasnuva279/SpreeDesk/README.md

 # SpreeDesk — Your place to work awaits in Berlin

-A runnable MVP of **SpreeDesk**, an on-demand coworking marketplace for Berlin — inspired by the structure of [Moar](https://moarbd.com/) but rebuilt for the Berlin market with real locations, photography, a services menu and a full **cart → checkout** flow.
+A runnable MVP of **SpreeDesk**, an on-demand coworking marketplace for Berlin, built for the Berlin market with real locations, photography, a services menu and a full **cart → checkout** flow.